-Sustainability hosted a very successful challenge of employees with deskside garbage cans to give them up for at least two weeks in January.
+Sustainability hosted successful challenges for employees with deskside garbage cans to give them up for at least two weeks during the winter in 2018 and 2020.
 Based on an Employee Suggestion, the goal is to raise awareness of garbage generation and encourage employees to leave their desks to toss out trash.

 Did you miss the event?
 It's never to late to take this challenge!
 You can still earn a commemorative magnet at any time.

 This challenge will:

 - Help you reduce how much garbage you produce.